 The Advanced Visual Effects Compositing Diploma is an accelerated 12 month program, specialised in the craft of Compositing for high end visual effects productions.
 In a studio environment, students complete a project-based curriculum modeled after real-world examples.
 The program is designed to build extensive skill foundations while creating a professional portfolio demonstrating both entry level and advanced compositing skill sets.
-In the final two months of the program, students will have the unique opportunity to partake in a Practicum and are placed into one of the many world class visual effects studios found within Vancouver’s growing industry.
+In the final two months of the program, students will have the unique opportunity to partake in a Practicum and are placed into one of the many world class visual effects studios found within Vancouver or Montreal’s growing industries.

-As the leading source of Compositing talent our alumni currently enjoy a 100% placement into professional visual effects careers.
+As the leading source of Compositing talent our alumni currently enjoy an unprecedented placement rate into professional visual effects careers.

 Student Portfolio Showcase